 Welcome from the Program Director

-In the fall of 2025, we will be looking for one fellow to start in July 2026.
-We have a robust program with 5 full-time board-certified heart failure cardiologist and 5 cardiothoracic surgeons.
-We performed 43 heart transplants in 2023 and implanted 9 durable mechanical support devices.
-We implant HM3 left ventricular support devices plus the total artificial heart for biventricular failure.
-We still follow a variety of LVADs including HMII, HM3, and HVAD devices.
+In the fall of 2026, we will be looking for one fellow to start in July 2027.
+We have a robust program with 7 full-time board-certified heart failure cardiologist and 5 cardiothoracic surgeons.
+Our program performed 43 heart transplants in 2023, 36 in 2024, 27 in 2025, and have already implanted 8 HM3 LVADs in 2026.
+We provide advanced mechanical circulatory support, including both HM3 LVAD and total artificial heart implantation for biventricular failure, and maintain longitudinal management of patients supported with no only HM3, but also HMII and HVAD devices.
 We have a Hep C+/NAT+ heart transplant program.
 We perform dual organ transplants with heart/kidney and heart/liver and work in close contact with our abdominal transplant team.
-We are working to start a DCD (donation after cardiac death) program.
+We also perform DCD (donation after cardiac death) heart transplantation.

 Richmond is an amazing place to live.
 We are known for our James River Park system and exciting outdoor sports.
 Richmond has great restaurants and breweries and is frequently listed as one of the top regions for food, beer and relaxation.
 Richmond is located in the heart of Virginia with mountains, lakes, rivers and beaches within a short drive.